briankracoff/MoodMusic/README.md

 Playlist generator in Python

+Usage:

-To run echonest.py, you must acquire an API key from EchoNest.
+1. Acquire an API key from EchoNest.

-To use the key, create a file in the MoodMusic directory called myconfig.py and paste the following into the file, substituting your own API key where it says (insert_your_API_key_here):

-mykey = "(insert_your_API_key_here)"
+2. Enter key in myconfig_sample.py
+3. Rename myconfig_sample.py to config.py